-G2.1 The closing dates for the receipt by the Admissions Office of closing dates applications will be set annually by Senate.
-Applications must be for submitted by the applicable date. application G2.2 An undergraduate student who wishes to transfer internally to the transfers to MBChB must submit a completed online application.
-MBChB NOTE: Other undergraduates transfers are done in the faculty offices.
+G2.1The closing dates for the receipt by the Admissions Office of closing dates applications will be set annually by Senate.
+Applications must be for application submitted by the applicable date.

+G2.2 An undergraduate student who wished to transfer internally:

+to the MBChB must submit a completed online application to the Admissions Office.